ibm-wm-transition/wmio-arispm-loader/README.md

 # Examples

-## Process Mining Jira Accelerator
+## Process Mining Jira Loader

-Process Mining Jira Accelerator is a webMethods.io integration project allows upload the jira issue and changes data into ARIS.
-It fetches the issue and issue history details from jira and transform into array then invokes Process mining workflow[Link to Process Mining workflow] to upload the data into ARIS.
+Process Mining Jira Loader is a webMethods.io integration accelerator that allows uploading the jira issues and changes data into ARIS Process Mining.
+It fetches the issue and issue history details from Jira and transform them into array then invokes Process Mining workflow[Link to Process Mining workflow] to upload the data into ARIS.

 ### Pre-requisites
-* webMethods.io Integration Tenant
+* webMethods.io Integration tenant
 	* Process Mining workflow to upload the data into ARIS
-* Jira Software
+* Jira software
 * ARIS Process Mining

 ### Workflows and Flow Services
 1. Send Issue Details to ARIS - This is the main workflow passes project paramerters to sendJiraIssueDetails flows service.